TheBestTvarynka/tbt/content/posts/debugging-with-api-monitor/index.md

 The full `imgur_api.h` file: [@TheBestTvarynka/trash-code/@a333b128/debugging-with-api-monitor/imgur-api-dll/imgur_api.h](https://github.com/TheBestTvarynka/trash-code/blob/a333b128ac66a128a4a98c7fb503004812053cb8/debugging-with-api-monitor/imgur-api-dll/imgur_api.h).

 Finally, we can write our C++ program.
-I'm not much a C++ dev, so don't judge me please.
+I'm not much of a C++ dev, so don't judge me, please.

 ```c++
 // code listed below is simplified and some lines are omitted